Beatson-CompBio/Raffo-Iraolagoitia_2024_A/Analysis_Scripts/README.md

 We provide the full analysis pipeline used to analyse the interactions between GDT and macrophage cells in time-lapse images recorded using a Sartorius S3 incucyte.
 In the following section, we provide a description of analysis scripts and their relation to the pipeline.

 # 1.Sort_incucyte_images.ipynb
 The raw images from the incucyte are exported as 1 image per time point, per well, per plate.
 This can result in many image files being exported into a single folder.
-In addition to being unhelpful from the point of view of making data "Findable" in the FAIR pipeline, this format of image storage makes life difficult when creating scripts for bioimage analysis.
+In addition to being unhelpful from the point of view of making data "Findable" in the FAIR pipeline [1], this image storage format makes life difficult when creating scripts for bioimage analysis.
 This script is designed to take as an input from the user, the folder containing all the images exported from the incucyte.
 The script then uses the standard form of the file naming convention to generate a folder structure for the images and sort the images into the folders that match their file name.
 The general form of the folder structure is:
 - Experiment name
   - Plate Name
       - Well Number